david-cattermole/mayaMatchMoveSolver/docs/source/tools_generaltools.rst

 Create a new transform node to control another node.
 The `Controller` transform node can have a separate hierarchy than the source node.

+This tool will try to maintain the animated keyframes on the original control without baking the animation per-frame.

 Usage:

 1) Select a Maya transform node.